 The Company's primary business is an advanced stage silica sand quarry and production facilities located in Arkansas, USA and operational headquarters in Houston, Texas, USA.
+The Company is mining its 520-acre site in Arkansas named the Sandtown quarry.
 The Company is focused on developing this business to enable profitable commercial silica sand sales to industrial and energy customers.

 These condensed consolidated interim financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-For the six months ended June 30, 2021, the Company has continued to experience decreased demand for its sand products below its full production capacity resulting in sales of \$8,390,802 (2020 - \$3,629,830), a gross margin (loss) of \$465,761 (2020 -\$(1,378,865)), negative cash flow from operating activities of \$1,056,029 (2020 - \$3,190,864), a net loss of \$517,224 (2020 - \$2,684,570) and may not be able to continue to finance day to day activities through operations alone.
+For the six months ended June 30, 2022, the Company has continued to experience demand for its sand products below its full production capacity resulting in sales of \$11,457,040 (2021 - \$8,390,802), a gross margin of \$1,738,422 (2021 - \$465,761), cash flow from operating activities of \$689,067 (2021 - \$(1,056,029)), a net loss of \$22,400 (2021 -\$517,224) and as of that date, the Company's deficit is \$33,569,850 (December 31, 2021 -\$33,547,450).
+The Company may not be able to continue to finance day to day activities through operations alone.
 The Company's continuation as a going concern is dependent upon achieving higher levels of sales and gross margin to maintain profitable operations and generate funds therefrom and/or raising equity capital or borrowings sufficient to meet current and future obligations.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs over the next twelve months with cash from operations, cash on hand, loans from financial institutions and if necessary, private placement of common shares.
 These consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.